Yufan Zhang

 Neural network models have traditionally been viewed as a black box, with tremendous capabilities in a variety of domains, yet with inexplicable inner workings.
 Past attempts at analyzing neural networks include analyzing model results and learned weights in an effort to design explainable artificial intelligence, as well as early efforts to determine the full capabilities of neural network models.
 My project seeks to continue in this tradition by investigating the logic-building aspect of neural network models.
 More specifically, I aim to investigate whether a novel program synthesis neural network model […]

-Profile image of Emily Zhao
+Profile image of Xavier Tao

 Phoebe Wang